 About the Apollo Project

 The Apollo Project is a global cross-sector initiative for businesses and organisations of all sizes, which provides the practical tools needed to better embed more inclusive workplace practices and cultures to promote meritocracy.
-The Apollo Project seeks out and awards ground-breaking initiatives and examples of best practice backed up by evidence, and then offers these as an “open source” resource for other organisations to adapt and implement.
+Research has shown that most D&I initiatives don’t work.
+The Apollo Project seeks out ground-breaking initiatives and examples of best practice which are backed up by evidence, and then offers these as an “open source” resource for other organisations to adapt and implement.

-The Apollo Project is now in its fourth year.
-This year individual awards have been added in order to recognise individual change-makers who act as catalysts for change as well as organisations.
+The Apollo Project just completed its fourth year.
+In 2017 individual awards were added in order to recognise individual change-makers who act as catalysts for change as well as organisations.

 The Apollo Project is an initiative of the InterLaw Diversity Forum, launched in 2014 and inspired by the recommendations of its 2012 study, Career Progression in the Legal Sector (found here), which identified the need to effect cultural change in order to ‘level the playing field’ and create more meritocratic workplaces.
 The Apollo Project helps create these meritocratic workplaces by leveraging on the examples of best practice to give organisations from all sectors practical tools to help make effective cultural changes.